BlvckBytes/docs-component-markup/docs/intro.md

 ## Extensibility

-Power-users may define their own tags with ease, being able to generate content and rewrite tag-members by working with the AST; learn about the details over at [Defining Tags](./defining_tags.md).
+Power-users may define their own tags with ease, being able to generate content and rewrite tag-members by working with the AST; learn about the details over at the [Extension API](./extension_api.mdx).

 ## Expressive Power